The following gatherings are open to all students

 Shabbat, Hebrew for day of rest, is the most important day in the Jewish calendar.
 Conducted in both Hebrew and English, this service includes the lighting of the Sabbath candles, the recital of Kiddush, and prayers over wine (juice), bread, and the Sabbath day itself.
 Discussions concerning Jewish life, practice, and world affairs will also take place as a part of this service option.

 In this small group, students learn and practice a specific freewriting process that utilizes the flow of writing first thoughts.
 Writing without self-judgment and with introspection are incorporated.
 Students discover and acknowledge insight and wisdom in the flow of this writing practice.

 This service is offered to students who find their spiritual nourishment by connecting with Nature.
 The service will include meditative walks in the woods and along the lake, as well as ceremonies that celebrate the cycles and seasons of the year.
-Among the traditions represented are Native American, Wiccan, Celtic, and other earth-based spiritual traditions.
+This service honors all of the earth-based spiritual traditions.

 Painting as a Spiritual Practice

 For millennia, the language of painting has expressed the diverse spirit of countless artists and their search for meaning through art.
 Artistic expression is by its very nature a blend of the mind, the body, and the spirit, so the practice of painting summons one’s intellectual, physical, and spiritual identities in various measures.
 Through this art-making activity, your spiritual self-will unquestionably emerge as you learn to sharpen your perceptions of and deepen your emotional responses to the natural world in all its splendor.
 Join our community of artists as we learn to apply color as an expression of our inner, eternal yearning for communion with the divine.